On Dynamical Gaskets Generated by Rational Maps, Kleinian Groups, and Schwarz Reflections: Introduction

 In Section~\ref{sec:JuliaQuasisym} we establish our main result, Theorem \ref{thm:homeosAsQuasisym}, by showing that each topological symmetry of the Julia set of the anti-rational map $g$ is induced by a piecewise dynamical homeomorphism, and that such homeomorphisms are in fact quasisymmetries.
 Therefore, a complete account of the quasisymmetry group of $\Julia(g) $ is given.
 Let us emphasize once again that due to the presence of tangent circles in the round gasket such sets are not quasisymmetric to the corresponding Julia sets.
 Thus, the ``obvious" way of identifying the quasisymmetry groups fails.

-In Section~\ref{affine_model_sec} we describe an alternative construction of the cubic anti-rational map $g_\T$, corresponding to the tetrahedral triangulation $\T$, by producing a quasiregular (in fact, often piecewise affine) model and applying the Measurable Riemann Mapping Theorem.
+In Section~\ref{affine_model_sec} we describe an alternative construction of the cubic anti-rational map $g_\T$, corresponding to the tetrahedral triangulation $\T$, by producing a quasiregular (in fact, piecewise affine outside the critical Fatou components) model and applying the Measurable Riemann Mapping Theorem.

 In Section~\ref{sec:David} we develop a technique to produce matings between a rational map and the Nielsen map of the triangle reflection group using David surgery.